bracketclub/entry-watcher/readme.md

 ## What is it doing?

 It is setting up a Twitter listener using [`twit`](https://github.com/ttezel/twit) and when a tweet is found, it is checking whether it contains a valid bracket.
 If it does, it will call the `onSave` handler.

-## Is it on npm?

-Yeah, now that there are publically scoped modules it's at `npm install @lukekarrys/entry-watcher`.

 ### LICENSE